viklund/courses/annotation/2016/practical_session/ExerciseGeneBuilding.md

 *cd practical2*

-This course\_data folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!
+This course\_material folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!

 ## Getting the input data